 Freshman Seminar course "Sustainable Me" taught for the first time.
 Students use ecological footprint tool to measure and change behavior during the 12 week course.

 Ground breaking for new student residence halls.
 LEED Gold planned for both buildings.

 Lane Center for Academic Health Services breaks ground.
 LEED Gold planned for building.

-Nancy Gadachy presented with Campus Sustainability Award for her work with Goodwill and Blue Star Recyclers to reduce landfull waste for housing village move-out.
+Nancy Gadachy presented with Campus Sustainability Award for her work with Goodwill and Blue Star Recyclers to reduce landfill waste for housing village move-out.

 UCCS receives a Silver rating in the Sustainability Tracking Rating and Assessment System directed by the Association for the Advancement of Sustainability in Higher Education (AASHE).
-The assessment tool measures performace in the areas of Planning, Administration, and Engagment; Education and Research; and Operations.
+The assessment tool measures performance in the areas of Planning, Administration, and Engagement; Education and Research; and Operations.

 Centennial Hall (formerly Science) Renovation completed.
 Achieves LEED Gold for Commercial Interiors.